Series: The Venomous Saga #1

 Contributors: Melissa M. Futrell

-Genre: Arthurian, Dark Fantasy, Dragons, Fantasy, Rewriting, Romance, Young Adult
+Genre: Action, Adventure, Arthurian, Coming Soon, Cover Design Process, Dark Fantasy, Dragons, Editing, Fantasy, Historical Fiction, Rewriting, Romance, Young Adult

 It all started with the Red Poison when twins Nicholas and Serpina Snake had stolen it from the lab and causing Nicholas to lose his life.
 It started with a kiss that Serpina had took to seek revenge for her brother’s death.
 It started on December 3, 2006 at Desert Immortals Academy when the school proposed that a monster was on the loose.